Gå direkt till innehåll

 A visit at SVA includes an autopsy.
 Photo: Erika Chenais, SVA.

 This phase involves a digital welcome meeting, as well as a start-up meeting, where participants meet in their respective countries.
-The aim of the start-up meeting is to provide the participants with the knowledge and skills required to start up their change projects, as well as to align the projects to the missions of their institution/organisation; to national, regional, and global strategies and policies; and the SDGs, for long-term impact.
+The aim of the start-up meeting is to provide the participants with the knowledge and skills required to initiate their change projects, as well as to align the projects to the missions of their institution/organisation; to national, regional, and global strategies and policies; as well as the SDGs, for long-term impact.

 Phase III – The Regional phase

-Phase III is a one-week long workshop, where all participants meet in one of the participating countries to present their projects and to have theoretical lectures, seminars, group discussions and study visits covering subject of animal health, food safety and antimicrobial resistance.
-The focus of this workshop is the “farm-perspective” including topics such as microbiology, epidemiology, preventive animal health, disease surveillance, animal welfare and an introduction to the Swedish value chain context
+Phase III is a one-week long workshop, where all participants meet in one of the participating countries to present their projects and to have theoretical lectures, seminars, group discussions and study visits covering the topics of animal health, food safety and antimicrobial resistance.
+The focus of this workshop is the “farm-perspective” including microbiology, epidemiology, preventive animal health, disease surveillance, animal welfare and an introduction to the Swedish value chain context.

 Phase IV – The Intermediate phase